hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 If it is ready to be used, we all have lost about one year, because the tool we need was here but no one knew this.

-[17:09:27](#zswcbhF5JKR72OSjeAsyIcZZyUjuUu0eDGK6_-D72s0) <hiiamboris (NOT THIS ONE)>: well, it's all within your grasp if you're willing to spend some time adding functions you need Ì†ΩÌ∏â I'm not yet writing filters or sorting, because bells and whistles are not a priority for me as a designer, and because I'm working on other projects right now, and because I know if someone wants added features they will have no problem writing them
+[17:09:27](#zswcbhF5JKR72OSjeAsyIcZZyUjuUu0eDGK6_-D72s0) <hiiamboris (NOT THIS ONE)>: well, it's all within your grasp if you're willing to spend some time adding functions you need üòâ I'm not yet writing filters or sorting, because bells and whistles are not a priority for me as a designer, and because I'm working on other projects right now, and because I know if someone wants added features they will have no problem writing them

 [17:10:38](#_94SllH-PTEGr2t28zMgfUcklzcWZc_W3wSYWwB_e1w) <hiiamboris (NOT THIS ONE)>: